Cost of Living in Venezuela

 If you are thinking about moving to Venezuela, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "In comparison to South Florida, housing prices are much more expensive.
 There are expats who pay 3,000 Euro for a 3 bedroom, two bathroom apartment.
-I would say the average cost for a 2 bedroom, 2 bathroom apartment is about $1,200," explained one expat living in Caracas.
+I would say the average cost for a 2 bedroom, 2 bathroom apartment is about $1,200," said one expat in Caracas.

 What are typical rental prices for expats in Venezuela?